kuwisdelu/MSIResearch/magi-help.md

 ssh viteklab@Magi-02
 ```

-You can then do `C-b d` to detach the `tmux` session while still connected to the Magi node with your processes running.
+You can then do `C-b d` to detach the `tmux` session while still connected to the Magi node with your process running.

 To continue the session, do: